Strong Advocacy for South Carolina Pregnancy Testing Error Victims

 OB/GYNs need to perform many tests on mothers during the nine-month pregnancy period.
 These tests help both the mother and the newborn leave the maternity ward healthy and happy.
 It can be considered medical malpractice if a healthcare professional fails to order the proper tests or fails to read the results of the test properly.
 Negligence also includes the failure to explain the results of the tests to the family.
 It is also malpractice if a doctor fails to respond properly to abnormal test results that indicate strong medical action is needed.

-At McGowan, Hood & Felder, LLC, our South Carolina OB malpractice lawyers have the experience, skills, and resources to fight for families who suffer harm or death due to medical testing errors.
+At McGowan, Hood, Felder & Phillips, LLC, our South Carolina OB malpractice lawyers have the experience, skills, and resources to fight for families who suffer harm or death due to medical testing errors.
 Our legal team works with professionals to understand the full range of medical issues the mother and child suffered.

 Common medical tests during the first trimester

 The aim of the first trimester tests is to help determine if the fetus has any birth defects, such as Down Syndrome, cystic fibrosis, spina bifida, sickle cell disease, thalassemia, and fragile X syndrome.

 The typical tests an obstetrician performs are:

 - Ultrasound.
 This test, formally called a fetal nuchal translucency (NT) test looks for an increase in fluid or thickening in the back of the fetus’s neck.

 - PAPP-A. A pregnancy associated plasma protein screening test looks for abnormal levels of the protein, which is produced by the placenta.
 Abnormal levels indicate a danger of chromosome abnormality.